Karnataka: Sports

 Karnataka's smallest district, Kodagu, is a major contributor to Indian field hockey, producing numerous players who have represented India at the international level.
 The annual Kodava Hockey Festival is the largest hockey tournament in the world.
-Bangalore has hosted a WTA tennis event and, in 1997, it hosted the fourth National Games of India.
-The Sports Authority of India, the premier sports institute in the country, and the Nike Tennis Academy are also situated in Bangalore.
+Bengaluru has hosted a WTA tennis event and, in 1997, it hosted the fourth National Games of India.
+The Sports Authority of India, the premier sports institute in the country, and the Nike Tennis Academy are also situated in Bengaluru.
 Karnataka has been referred to as the cradle of Indian swimming because of its high standards in comparison to other states.

 One of the most popular sports in Karnataka is cricket.
 The state cricket team has won the Ranji Trophy seven times, second only to Mumbai in terms of success.
-Chinnaswamy Stadium in Bangalore regularly hosts international Cricket matches and is also the home of the National Cricket Academy, which was opened in 2000 to nurture potential international players.
+Chinnaswamy Stadium in Bengaluru regularly hosts international Cricket matches and is also the home of the National Cricket Academy, which was opened in 2000 to nurture potential international players.
 Many cricketers have represented India and in one international match held in the 1990s; players from Karnataka composed the majority of the national team.
-The Royal Challengers Bangalore, an Indian Premier League franchise, the Bengaluru Football Club, an Indian Super League franchise, the Bengaluru Yodhas, a Pro Wrestling League franchise, the Bengaluru Blasters, a Premier Badminton League franchise and the Bengaluru Bulls, a Pro Kabaddi League franchise are based in Bangalore.
-The Karnataka Premier League is an inter-regional Twenty20 cricket tournament played in the state.
+The Royal Challengers Bengaluru, an Indian Premier League franchise, the Bengaluru Football Club, an Indian Super League franchise, the Bengaluru Yodhas, a Pro Wrestling League franchise, the Bengaluru Blasters, a Premier Badminton League franchise and the Bengaluru Bulls, a Pro Kabaddi League franchise are based in Bengaluru.
+The Karnataka Premier League is an inter-regional Twenty20 cricket tournament played in the state for eight seasons till 2019.
+After 2019, it was replaced by Maharaja Trophy KSCA T20 tournament.

 Notable sportsmen from Karnataka include B.S.
 Chandrasekhar, Roger Binny, E. A. S. Prasanna, Anil Kumble, Javagal Srinath, Rahul Dravid, Venkatesh Prasad, Robin Uthappa, Vinay Kumar, Gundappa Vishwanath, Syed Kirmani, Stuart Binny, K. L. Rahul, Mayank Agarwal, Manish Pandey, Karun Nair, Ashwini Ponnappa, Mahesh Bhupathi, Rohan Bopanna, Prakash Padukone who won the All England Badminton Championships in 1980 and Pankaj Advani who has won three world titles in cue sports by the age of 20 including the amateur World Snooker Championship in 2003 and the World Billiards Championship in 2005.

 Bijapur district has produced some of the best-known road cyclists in the national circuit.
 Premalata Sureban was part of the Indian contingent at the Perlis Open '99 in Malaysia.
 In recognition of the talent of cyclists in the district, the state government laid down a cycling track at the B.R.
 Ambedkar Stadium at a cost of ₹4 million.